If you are over 40, chances are you need reading glasses (or you will soon!).

 When we craft prescription eyeglasses for you at Texas State Optical - Stone Oak, we follow a precise vision prescription provided by your eye doctor.

-To determine this prescription, your eye health and visual acuity will be tested thoroughly by Dr. Dunlap.
+To determine this prescription, your eye health and visual acuity will be tested thoroughly.
 Your reading spectacles will then be custom-made to match the needs of each eye, respectively.
 In contrast to the display of generic readers in the drugstore, there’s no limit to the range of lens powers available from our optical store.